gem/oq-irmt-qgis/svir/help/source/10_aggregate_loss_by_zone.rst

 equal to the unique id of the corresponding feature.
 Then the new attribute will be used as unique id of the feature, to perform the loss aggregation by zone.

+As a subsequent step, earthquake risk data imported into the tool should be standardized to render the data commensurate to the socioeconomic indicators created within the tool.

 .. |icon-aggregate-loss-by-zone| image:: images/iconAggregateLossByZone.png